 We generally start a child on a pond or lake fishing for bluegills and bass.
 Therefore they don’t have to deal with moving water and dead drifts.
-Just deliver the fly maybe move it a little and set the hook.
+WE have many venues in the Traverse City area that will get children plenty of action on half day trips.
+Just deliver the fly, maybe move it a little and set the hook.
 With hookups you can teach the child how to use the reel and rod and fight the fish.

 They Need to Catch Fish!

 This brings me to the second and maybe the most important part; they need to catch fish.
 The fish can be any kind.
 Consequently in the beginning I think dumber is better.
 There is enough time in the future to learn the refinements of matching a hatch or delivering a streamer one-inch from cover.